MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 ## Prepare for Viva Connections desktop and Viva Connections
-The first version of Viva Connections can be provisioned through PowerShell and then will be [uploaded as an app in the Teams Admin Center](/microsoftteams/upload-custom-apps#upload).
+Viva Connections desktop can be provisioned through PowerShell and then will be [uploaded as an app in the Teams Admin Center](/microsoftteams/upload-custom-apps#upload).
 Download the [Viva Connections for desktop PowerShell script](https://www.microsoft.com/download/confirmation.aspx?id=102888).
-Future versions of Viva Connections will be automatically available through the Teams Admin Center.
+The future version of Viva Connections will be automatically available through the Teams Admin Center.
 Prepare your organization for Viva Connections now, or soon, by reviewing the following requirements and recommendations:

 > [!div class="mx-imgBorder"]
 > ![Image of global navigation icon in the Teams app bar](media/viva-landing-large.png)

-#### Viva Connections requirements:
+#### Viva Connections desktop requirements:

 - **Global navigation is enabled in SharePoint -** It is recommended that global navigation is enabled and customized in the [SharePoint app bar](./sharepoint-app-bar.md) so that SharePoint resources appear in Teams.

-#### Viva Connections recommendations:
+#### Viva Connections desktop recommendations:

 - **SharePoint home site -** We highly recommend that you use the SharePoint home site as the landing experience for Viva Connections.
 If you don't already have a SharePoint [home site](./home-site.md), learn more about how to [plan home site navigation](./information-architecture-modern-experience.md) and review considerations for [planning a global intranet](./set-up-global-intranet.md).